kaoh/springdataresttoopenapischema/README.md

 Limitations:

 * PUT for creation is not documented.
-POST should be sufficient in all cases.
+Workaround: Use POST.
 * Only collection and item method resources are considered.
 * Domain models must be classes.
 No interfaces are supported.
 Only fields will be inspected.
-* No inner classes and enums are supported.
+* No inner classes and inner enums are supported.
 * The resolution of class names only works if no wild card imports are used.
-* Custom finders using pagination and collections as return types are not supported.
-Workaround:
-  * Use a custom interface and add the OpenAPI annotations manually
-  * Do not use `findBy` as method start.
-Otherwise the CustomFinder implementation will try to handle it and fail.
 * If own intermediate repository interfaces (e.g. for adding some default annotations) are used with generics, the domain class must be the first type parameter.
 * The method `T update(T entity)` is a reserved name in custom repositories.